spatialthoughts/courses/python-dataviz-output/01_matplotlib_basics.md

 * Figure: This is the main container of the plot.
 A figure can contain multiple plots inside it
 * Axes:  Axes refers to an individual plot or graph.
 A figure contains 1 or more axes.

 We create a figure and a single subplot.
 Specifying 1 row and 1 column for the `subplots()` function create a figure and an axes within it.
-Even if we have a single plot in the figure, it is useful to use tthis logic of intialization so it is consistent across different scripts.
+Even if we have a single plot in the figure, it is useful to use this logic of intialization so it is consistent across different scripts.